maxtyrsa/maxtyrsa/README.md

 <hr width="100%" color="green" />

+About me:

+Moscow State University of Culture and Art by profession management.
+The Data Analyst course at the Karpov Courses school.

 Email: tyrsa@doctor.com
+telegram: @maxtyrsa

 <!--
 **maxtyrsa/maxtyrsa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.